What is DEVA?

-DEVA Training & Staffing Solutions is a full-service Staffing Agency providing temporary recruitment, as well as digital literacy and administrative training for Indigenous women.
+DEVA Training & Staffing Solutions is a full-service staffing agency that provides temporary recruitment, digital literacy, and administrative training for Indigenous women in remote communities.

 Classes require a minimum of 10 students.